JosephiusX/Node-course/README.md

         now nodemon command in the terminal wont work because its not installed globally anymore, but package.json scripts can use commands from locally installed modules

+sec 10 MongoDB and Promises(Task App)

+    71. MongoDB and NoSQL Databases

+        mongodb is no sql, it uses collections instead of tables

+    72